 - Light-weight Frame: I use an air mattress as my sleeping pad, and I normally carry loads which are more than 16lb, but typically less than 25lb, always less than 35lbs.
 I have found that with this weight, and without the stiffness of a closed cell foam mat, that I need sometime the provides structure in the pack, be it stays or a plastic frame sheet.

 - Curving Back: I have found that I like a pack which “leans” into me.
-I believe that my thoracic curvature is a bit more aggressive than some people.
+I believe that my thoracic curvature is a bit more aggressive than some people and I have scoliosis.
 I want a solid connection at my waist, and I want the pack to curve gently to my shoulders.
 I have found that packs that are too strait bounce too much or feel like they are pulling away from my body.

 - Minimal or no lumbar pad: I seem to have much less sacral and lumbar curvature than some people.
 As a result most lumbar pads feel like they dig into my back.
 Because of this, I typically carry my packs slightly lower around my hips than what is considered “correct”.
 I have found that when I carry a pack in the “correct” location, I either have to tighten down too much on the waist strap, put more weight on my shoulders which I don’t like, or need to periodically reposition the pack as it slowly inches down my back until it hit the widest section of my hips.

 - Grippy back material: I like the pack to stay fixed on my back.
 I have found that if the material against my back is somewhat grippy that the pack stays put better.
 The opposite of this are packs that put sil-nylon against my back.
 Particularly good have been the the rubberized mesh of the VauDe Seina 45 and the slightly textured foam on the Granite Gear Vapor Trail, and the mesh over foam of the GG Gorilla pack.